-The Cuyahoga River RAP committee works to plan and promote restoration of beneficial uses, such as fishing and canoeing, of the lower Cuyahoga and near-shore Lake Erie through remediation of existing pollution problems and prevention of future ones.
-Click here to visit the Cuyahoga River RAP website.
+The Cuyahoga River Area of Concern committee works to plan and promote restoration of beneficial uses, such as fishing and canoeing, of the lower Cuyahoga and near-shore Lake Erie through remediation of existing pollution problems and prevention of future ones.
+Click here to visit the Cuyahoga River Area of Concern website.

 Beneficial use impairments were identified in the Stage One Remedial Action Plan.
 Stage Two, implementation and restoration of beneficial uses, is only partially completed.
 Extensive research and monitoring by numerous agencies have been funded to improve understanding of water quality impairments within the watershed.
 Currently, impairments to the water quality of the Cuyahoga River are being addressed under the Total Maximum Daily Load (TMDL) program.
 A TMDL is a written, quantitative assessment of water quality problems in a water body and contributing sources of pollution.
 It specifies the amount a pollutant needs to be reduced to meet water quality standards, allocates pollutant load reductions, and provides the basis for taking actions needed to restore a water body.
 The TMDL for the Cuyahoga River is divided into three sections, the upper, middle, and lower Cuyahoga.
 The section of the river that flows through the Cuyahoga Valley National Park is considered part of the lower Cuyahoga.

 The water quality of the Cuyahoga River within the park is of particular concern to park managers as it is often unacceptable for recreational use due to the high concentrations of Escherichia coli (E. coli), a fecal-indicator bacterium.
 Park management would like to encourage use of the river when the water quality is within acceptable limits.
 The river still receives discharges of storm water, combined-sewer overflows, and incompletely disinfected wastewater from urban areas upstream of the park.
 These discharges result in a threat to the health of visitors who come into contact with river water during recreational use.
 Because park managers are concerned about the threat posed to human health by sewage and pathogen contamination, the park currently discourages any canoeing, swimming, or wading in the river.